OpenSwitchNOS/openswitch-ops-ntpd/DESIGN.md

 ```
 The NTP client feature provides the Network Time Protocol client functionality which synchronize information from NTP servers.
 OpenSwitch uses open source classic `ntpd` for NTP functionality.
 Classic `ntpd` provides both server and client functionality.
 But we are using it only in NTP client mode.

-`ops-ntpd` daemon manages `ntpd` and sends configuration information using `ntpq`.
+`ops-ntpd` python daemon manages `ntpd` and sends configuration information using `ntpq`.
 Periodically the `ops-ntpd` python daemon would poll and update status information for the associations with the OVSDB.
-This is the association status information used for **show ntp associations".
+This is the association status information used for **show NTP Association".

 By enabling NTP Authentication, the `ntpd` daemon would start using the trusted keyid information configured with the association to do authenticate the server and use only those servers for synchronizing time.

 ###Configuration workflow
-* When using NTP client, the operator would be configuring NTP associations(servers) to be used by the NTP client to synchronize time information.
+* When using NTP client, the operator would be configuring NTP Association(servers) to be used by the NTP client to synchronize time information.
 This configuration specific to NTP client is maintained in OVSDB.
 The user configuration for NTP client are updated in OVSDB through CLI and REST daemons.
 * The NTP client python daemon monitors the OVSDB for any configuration changes specific to NTP client and if there are any configuration changes, the `ops-ntpd` python daemon communicates the updates to `ntpd` using `ntpq`.

 ###Show information workflow
-* `ops-ntpd` daemon periodically updates the status information with `ntpd` (using `ntpq`) about the NTP associations into OVSDB.
-This information is used to display when a call to `show ntp associations` is made.
+* `ops-ntpd` daemon periodically updates the status information with `ntpd` (using `ntpq`) about the NTP Association into OVSDB.
+This information is used to display when a call to `show NTP Association` is made.
 * `ops-ntpd` daemon also updates the system info and statistics information about `ntpd` daemon which can be used for debugging purposes.
 * `ntpd` updates a log file whose output is displayed by issuing the `show ntp logging`.